utah-MFDA/prototype_mfda_project/README.md

  - openscad/config.mk : configurations used for building the scad model

- - openscad/dimm.csv : a wire by wire dimensional edit, can only be done for the whole wirelength
+ - openscad/dimm.csv : a wire by wire dimensional edit, can only be done for the whole wirelength.
+This is an experimental feature currently.
+It is suggested to use the current defaults for channel sizes at the moment.

 ### Runng the code